-Stafford and fellow paramedic, 25-year-old Gabe Hicks (BParamedicSc ’16), have each donated $2,000 to establish a new scholarship to help new paramedic students overcome some of the financial challenges they both experienced at the beginning of their paramedic degree.
+Stafford and fellow paramedic, 25-year-old Gabe Hicks (BParamedicSc ’16), have each donated $2,000 to establish a new scholarship to help new paramedicine students overcome some of the financial challenges they both experienced at the beginning of their Paramedic Science degree.

 Over the next four years, the Stafford Wulff Opportunity Scholarship in Paramedic Science will provide two students each year with $500 to assist them with the essential costs associated with their studies such uniforms, fitness testing, vaccinations, and diagnostic equipment.

-Stafford and Gabe hope the scholarship will relive acute financial pressures so that paramedic students can focus on their studies and grow into capable, compassionate and professional emergency workers.
+Stafford and Gabe hope the scholarship will relive acute financial pressures so that paramedicine students can focus on their studies and grow into capable, compassionate and professional emergency workers.

 “It would be easy to attribute my graduation as an achievement due to hard work and determination, but it was the support I received throughout my degree that enabled me to succeed,” says Gabe.

-If you share Stafford and Gabe’s commitment to equity and opportunity for our paramedic students, please donate to the scholarship so that even more students can receive this essential support.
+If you share Stafford and Gabe’s commitment to equity and opportunity for our paramedicine students, please donate to the scholarship so that even more students can receive this essential support.

 “Donations of any size are welcomed with enthusiasm and all donations $2 and above are tax deductible,” says Stafford.